 This is the classic nitty-gritty how-to book on witchcraft without making a religion of it.
 It’s all here – working tools, Theban script, evocative lore, spell casting, and instructions on how to form a coven.
 Some of the terminology in the book reflects the fact that it was written in the 1970s.
 Nevertheless, it has been and remains extremely influential and useful.

 The Prediction Book of Practical Magic by Michael Howard

 This little book, though no longer in print, can still be found in online bookstores and online libraries.
 Its approach is less elaborate than Mastering Witchcraft when it comes to things like inscribing magical tools, but it gives an excellent introduction to Astral, Natural, Moon, Elemental, and Planetary Magic.

 Grimoire for the Apprentice Wizard by Oberon Zell-Ravenheart

 Although written with young people the age of 11-18 in mind, this book is incredibly useful for adults as well.
 It’s constructed as a course of study, yet written in a friendly, engaging style.
-There’s a lot of information here, from history and lore, to alchemy, cosmology, and everything in between.
+There’s a lot of information here, from history and lore, to alchemy (see books on alchemy), cosmology, and everything in between.

 Wicca: A Guide for the Solitary Practitioner by Scott Cunningham